-Healthcare payers and delivery systems now compete on a radically altered playing field due to cost pressures and the global impact of healthcare reform.
-Bain works alongside diverse clients, from insurance companies to hospital systems, not only to develop the right strategy and operating model but also to implement changes quickly and efficiently.
+Healthcare payers and delivery systems compete on a continuously changing playing field due to cost pressures and the global impact of healthcare reform.
+Bain works alongside clients on developing the right strategy and operating model, with an approach that allows clients to implement the changes they seek quickly and efficiently.

 What We Do